Gvaldes93/email-service/Readme.md

 TODO:
 - API documentation with Swagger
 - Quote of the day request cached daily and served from memory
-- API discoverability (HATEOAS impl) and more specific error handling custom status codes and messages body in html validation and replying with detailed errors encountered
+- API discoverability (HATEOAS impl) and more specific error handling with proper status codes and messages
+- Validation of body when is html.
+API should reply with detailed errors encountered i
 - Logging library and better logging in general
 - CI / CD pipeline